 The soul dies and is good for nothing.
 The flesh dies and is at least food for turf and trees.

 Even the most ethereal and austere religion is perpetuated by its paganism, which pays due homage to the multitude of divinities by its multitude of rites.
 It lives by its dark or gaudy carnality and by its profane superstitions, which are fleshly, local, tribal and enchanted.
-Like poetry, the gods spring from the soil, and then ascend to the pale firmament.
 Men and women are such born pagans, that in order to become good pagans, all they need do is follow nature, obey authority, revere the old ways and take part in the rites.
-But the christian faith so outrages our unspoiled instincts, that it could do no more than bind them to capitulate to an attenuated paganism and follow nature, obey authority, revere the old ways and take part in the rites.
+But the christian faith so outrages our unspoiled instincts, that the most it could do was bind them to capitulate to an attenuated paganism and follow nature, obey authority, revere the old ways and take part in the rites.
 But it has now grown so virtuously modern, that it has ceased to be vigorously heathen.
-The church spent the first half of the twentieth century vainly calumniating the modern world, and the second half vainly truckling to it.

 The bright gods were all the things that we don’t dare to be, mercurial, uncaring, caustic, exigent, partial, irresponsible, playful, mischievous.
 The primordial divinities, more fortunate than Tithonus or the sibyl, were blest with unfading youth, but spared everlasting life.
 They were too strong to be of help to our feebleness, and so we let them expire.
 Good gods die young, before they have time to grow old and bitter and putrid.

 The gods helped to demystify the green world by emptying it of the old spirits.
 They were indispensable aides in our enlightenment and disenchantment.